camunda/camunda-docs-manual/content/reference/embedded-forms/integrate/full-examples.md

 ---

-Full examples of how to integrate the Forms SDK in a custom application can be found in the [Camunda BPM Examples Repository](https://github.com/camunda/camunda-bpm-examples) in Github.
+Full examples of how to integrate the Forms SDK in a custom application can be found in the [Camunda Platform Examples Repository](https://github.com/camunda/camunda-bpm-examples) in Github.

 * [Example for standalone usage of the SDK](https://github.com/camunda/camunda-bpm-examples/tree/master/sdk-js/browser-forms)
 * [Example for standalone usage of the SDK with AngularJS Integration](https://github.com/camunda/camunda-bpm-examples/tree/master/sdk-js/browser-forms-angular)